svn2github/wordpress-vip-plugins/playbuzz/readme.txt

 ﻿=== Playbuzz ===
 Contributors: playbuzz
-Tags: Playbuzz, Story, feed, feeds, embed, oembed, content, viral, related, syndication, related content, tinymce, content management, creation, storytelling, editorial, editor, journalism, video, cms, engagement, interactive, embedded content, poll, writing, blog, creativity, easy, edit, simple, responsive, wordpress
+Tags: Playbuzz, playful content, feed, feeds, embed, oembed, content, viral, related, syndication, related content, quiz, quizzes, test yourself, list, poll, Personality Quiz, personality, entertainment, celebs, celebrities, celebrity, animals
 Requires at least: 3.9
-Tested up to: 4.7.1
+Tested up to: 4.2
-Stable tag: 1.0.2
+Stable tag: 0.9.0
 License: GPLv2 or later
 License URI: https://www.gnu.org/licenses/gpl-2.0.html

-Enhance your WordPress content with Playbuzz’s innovative storytelling tools.
+Embed customized playful content from Playbuzz.com into your WordPress site

 == Description ==

-The Playbuzz plugin transforms your WordPress editor into an engaging, interactive content toolkit.
-The plugin provides WordPress site owners with an easy and user-friendly way to quickly create and embed interactive content without ever leaving your WordPress editor.
-Seamlessly build an interactive item, embed the captivating items you create with your Playbuzz account, as well as public items from the Playbuzz network.

-All content available through the Playbuzz plugin appears natively within your site and is optimized for both mobile and web.

-Playbuzz-powered content is known to significantly boost user engagement and time spent on site.
-With the Playbuzz Plugin, it’s never been easier to feature interactive storytelling tools, and provide readers with content they will want to consume and share.
+The Playbuzz plugin enables WordPress users to easily embed Playful Content items like trivia and personality quizzes, surveys, lists and polls, publishing these items as content fully integrated into your WordPress site.

+Take your site to new heights of audience engagement and shareability when you include the viral content of the Playbuzz publishing platform.
+You can get starting adding our syndication-ready content to your site in just minutes!

 = Features =

-* Easily create Playbuzz items directly from your edit screen.
+* Quickly find the most relevant Playbuzz items to embed in the content you're working on, without leaving your edit screen.
-* Enrich your storytelling capabilities with countless new ways for sharing your message.
-* Form a meaningful dialogue with readers and get their point of view.
-* Engage your audience with interactive items that boost completion rates, dwell-time and social shares.
-* Browse your own published items or search the Playbuzz network for content created by other authors, brands and publishers.
-Easily embed the items on your site.
+* Browse your own published items or search for content by the entire user community.

-= How to Create Playbuzz items in WordPress =

-* Only registered Playbuzz users are able to create interactive items in WordPress.
-If you haven’t done so yet, open your very own Playbuzz account [here](https://www.playbuzz.com/Signup).
-* In WordPress, click “Posts” and choose “Add New Story”.
-* Select a cover image or GIF for your item.
-When adding images to various elements, you can either upload an image from a file or a link.
-* You can choose a number of Playbuzz’s storytelling tools to make your item interactive and bring your narratives to life.
-Follow the instructions [here](https://publishers.playbuzz.com/academy/how_to/story).
-* To feature Playbuzz storytelling tools that are not yet included in the WordPress plugin creator, simply head to [the Playbuzz create page](https://www.playbuzz.com/create) and login to your account.
-* The engaging items you create within the plugin will also appear on your Playbuzz.com account.
-Any change you make to the items on either WordPress or Playbuzz.com will be automatically updated on both platforms.
+* Refine results by content category, format, popularity and creation date.
+* Automate the plugin to display only the content relevant to your site, using tag filters.

-= How to Embed Playbuzz Items in WordPress =
+= How to Embed Playbuzz Items =

-* You can seamlessly embed Playbuzz items you create, and public items created by others, with the Playbuzz Plugin.
-* Use Playbuzz’s instant search panel to search and browse content from the Playbuzz network.
+* New!
+Use Playbuzz’s instant search panel to search and browse content from Playbuzz.
 Simply find an item that you like and embed it directly in your post without leaving the editor.
-* Choose any item (or create your own!) from Playbuzz.com, copy the embed code, and paste it into your HTML editor.
-Then simply click over the visual editor to confirm that the item loads properly.
+* Choose any item (or create your own!) from [Playbuzz.com](https://www.playbuzz.com), copy the item’s URL, and paste it into your text editor.
+Then simply click over to the visual editor to confirm that the item loads properly.
 * For advanced customization, the plugin supports shortcodes.

 = More Information =

-For more information, please feel free to [contact us](https://www.playbuzz.com/contact), and we’ll do our best to reply within 2 business days.
+For any questions or more information, please [contact us](https://www.playbuzz.com/contact).

 == Installation ==